macmacal/drl_generalization_metrics/README.md

 After obtaining working `Docker Engine` & `Docker Compose`:

-1. Create the project workspace directory (i.e. `/home/$USER/drl_ws` or just clone this repoistory).
-Move all code files to that directory.
+1. Create the project workspace directory or just clone this repository with prepared `ws` folder.
-2. In the project folder, enter the `docker` subdirectory.
+2. Enter the `docker` directory.
-3. Edit the bind-mount paths in `docker-compose.yaml` file (i.e. change `/home/macal/paper_ws` to your's project path).
+3. Edit the bind-mount paths in `docker-compose.yaml` file (i.e. change `/home/macal/paper_ws` to your's project path `ws`).
 You need to specify the workspace directory, `zshrc` and `zsh_history` files.
 4. Inside the `docker` subdirectory, build and run the container:
 ```bash
 docker-compose build
 docker-compose up
 ```
 5. The entrypoint of the project will start a local Jupyter Lab instance.
 Please click on the link inside the terminal to proeced further.

+## Project strcture
+Inside the `ws` you can find:

+- `dmc_custom_envs` folder with hacked DMC Benchmark Suite environemnts, which allows to parametrize one constant variable in the environment,
+- `check_gpu.ipnyb` - a simple sanity check for GPU detection,
+- `evaluation.ipnyb` - notebook for running trained models on parametrized environemnts,
+- `generate_charts.ipnyb` - notebook for generating charts,
+- `training.ipnyb` - notebook for training models on DMC suite.

+> [!TIP]
+> The results were obtained by running: 1. training, 2. evalution, 3. chart generation.

 ---